derekr/drk.wtf/app/routes/g/digital-garden-with-obsidian-and-remix.md

 ## Setting up Obsidian

 Download the latest version of Obsidian at their website https://obsidian.md.
 It will ask to open and existing vault or create a new one.
 I created a new vault in the root of my my repo (next to remix's `app` directory) named `garden`.
+You can put it inside the routes directory, but may hit issues with remix trying to parse the `.obsidian` directory as a route.
+This may no longer be an issue with https://github.com/remix-run/remix/pull/988.
 Created a few sample notes to test out some of Obsidian's key features like backlinks and reference embeds.
 Not necessary, but I also installed the Minimal Theme https://github.com/kepano/obsidian-minimal.

 ## Exporting Obsidian to Remix